 Next, I refined the framing around early adopters and problems.

 Triggers versus demographics define your early adopters

-The key question when searching for early adopters is not asking “who” but “when”.
+When searching for early adopters, the key question is not asking “who” but “when.”
 In other words, behavioral triggers or psychographics are much more actionable than demographics.

 Outcomes and jobs versus problems afford more discovery

 While setting a problem context upfront focuses the conversation, subsequent invalidation causes thrashing.
 Limiting the problem context is better suited for the Solution Interview when you have more evidence/confidence, and the framing is more around pitching than learning.